Cleveland Heights, Ohio – City Ordinances

 (a) For purposes of this section “snowmobile” has the same meaning as given that term in Ohio R.C 4519.01.

-(b) No person operating a bicycle shall ride other than upon or astride the permanent and regular seat attached thereto, or carry any other person upon such bicycle other than upon a firmly attached and regular seat thereon, and no person shall ride upon a bicycle other than upon such a firmly attached and regular seat.
+(b) No person operating a bicycle or mobility device shall ride other than upon or astride the permanent and regular seat attached thereto, or carry any other person upon such bicycle or mobility device other than upon a firmly attached and regular seat thereon, and no person shall ride upon a bicycle or mobility device other than upon such a firmly attached and regular seat.

-(f) No person operating a bicycle shall carry any package, bundle or article that prevents the driver from keeping at least one hand upon the handle bars.
+(g) No person operating a bicycle or mobility device shall carry any package, bundle or article that prevents the driver from keeping at least one hand upon the handle bars.

-(g) No bicycle or motorcycle shall be used to carry more persons at one time than the number for which it is designed and equipped.
+(h) No bicycle, mobility device, or motorcycle shall be used to carry more persons at one time than the number for which it is designed and equipped.
 No motorcycle shall be operated on a highway when the handlebars rise higher than the shoulders of the operator when the operator is seated in the operator’s seat or saddle.

-No person riding upon any motorcycle, bicycle, coaster, roller skates, sled or toy vehicle shall attach the same or himself to any vehicle upon a roadway.
+(a) No person riding upon any motorcycle, bicycle, coaster, mobility device, roller skates, sled or toy vehicle shall attach the same or himself to any vehicle upon a roadway.

-No operator shall knowingly permit any person riding upon any motorcycle, bicycle, coaster, roller skates, sled or toy vehicle to attach the same or himself to any vehicle while it is moving upon a roadway.
+(b) No operator shall knowingly permit any person riding upon any motorcycle, bicycle, coaster, mobility device, roller skates, sled or toy vehicle to attach the same or himself to any vehicle while it is moving upon a roadway.
 This section does not apply to the towing of a disabled vehicle.
-(ORC 4511.54)

-Persons riding bicycles or motorcycles upon a roadway shall ride not more than two abreast in a single lane, except on paths or parts of roadways set aside for the exclusive use of bicycles or motorcycles.
-(ORC 4511.55(B))
+(a) Persons riding bicycles, mobility devices, or motorcycles upon a roadway shall ride not more than two abreast in a single lane, except on paths or parts of roadways set aside for the exclusive use of bicycles or motorcycles.

 373.05 SIGNAL DEVICE ON BICYCLE.